dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

 Leap Administration
 ===================

+This section includes the following information:

+*   :ref:`admin_overview` provides an overview of Leap administration, including terminology.
+*   :ref:`admin_quick_start` shows how to easily invite people to a :ref:`seat-based project <admin_project_seat_time>`.
+*   :ref:`admin_managing_organizations` shows how to view organization-related information.
+*   :ref:`admin_managing_projects` shows how to update and view your projects.
+*   :ref:`admin_managing_project_members` shows how to invite and manage members of your projects.
+*   :ref:`admin_problem_status` shows how to view and cancel problem submissions.
+*   :ref:`admin_reports` explains how to generated reports.

 .. _admin_overview:

 Overview
 ========

 Leap Admin is an easy-to-use cloud-based administration tool that you use to perform the following tasks:

-*   Manage multiple projects in multiple :ref:`organizations <org_def>`.
+*   Manage multiple projects in multiple :ref:`organizations <admin_def_organization>`.

-*   Invite people to a :ref:`project <project_def>`.
+*   Invite people to a :ref:`project <admin_def_project>`.
 Projects are used to manage the project's members and their solver access in the Leap service.

 *   View the status of problems submitted to solvers.